 The first same-sex marriage license was issued here in 2004.
 It’s estimated that 12 percent of San Francisco’s population is LGBTQ, the highest percentage among the 50 most populous cities in United States.
 It also has the highest percentage of same-sex households with nearly 3 percent.

 Since World War Two, San Francisco has dealt with problems such as congestion, air pollution and water pollution.
 Many white families have moved to the suburbs, leaving the city with an older and more diverse population.

 San Francisco is the headquarters for Wells Fargo, Levi Strauss, Gap, Fitbit, Salesforce, Dropbox, Reddit, Airbnb, Pacific Gas & Electric Co., Yelp, Pinterest, Uber, Lyft, Mozilla and Craigslist.
 It is also home to the University of California San Francisco (UCSF), the University of San Francisco (USF), San Francisco State and Golden Gate University.

 There have been an uncountable number of television shows and movies shot in San Francisco.
 They include The Streets of San Francisco, Clint Eastwood’s Dirty Harry franchise, Mrs. Doubtfire, Nash Bridges and Bullit with Steve McQueen doing his own car chase scenes on city streets.

-San Francisco is also the place where I’ve worked for 25 of the past 30 years, so it seems like the proper end point for our 60 days of virtual travel after 48 states, 33 state capitals, 370 towns and 400,000 words about the history, culture and flavor of our country.
+The majestic city of San Francisco seems like the proper end point for our 60 days of virtual travel after 48 states, 33 state capitals, 370 towns and 400,000 words about the history, culture and flavor of our country.